albertnew2012/camera-lidar-sensor-fusion/README.md

 <img src="result/annotated_pcd.png" width="640" height="341"/>
 </p>
 The traffic light is properly detected,however the detection of car is very bad, becasue there is no object behind the traffic light but there is object (road surface) behind the detected car,thus any object behind the car will be misclassified as part of the car.
 This is the intrinsic drawback of this method.
 Even though its performance is not ideal, it is still meaningful as it can be used to add RGB information to 3D global lidar map along SLAM.

+## Requirements
+- Open3d
+- python-pcl  (can be installed with pip install python-pcl)